chunnel.co.uk › Pets

 Eurotunnel with dogs and pets: rules, check-in and how to book

-The Eurotunnel is the most pet-friendly way to cross.
-Your dog or cat stays with you in the car for the whole 35-minute journey, with no kennels and no being left alone.
-Here is what you need and how it works.
+Your dog or cat stays with you in the car for the whole 35-minute crossing on Eurotunnel LeShuttle, with no kennels and no being left alone.
+Here is what your pet needs, how pet check-in works at Folkestone, and how to book.

 Can you take dogs and pets on the Eurotunnel?